Weekly Job Requisitions

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee frequently is required to stand; walk; sit; and use hands to finger, handle or feel objects, tools or controls.
-The employee must occasionally lift and/or move up to 100 pounds.
+While performing the duties of this job, the employee is regularly required to talk and hear.
+The employee frequently is required to stand; walk; sit; use hands to finger, handle or feel objects, tools or controls; and reach with hands and arms.
+The employee must regularly lift and/or move up to 25 pounds and occasionally lifts and/or moves up to 100 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and the ability to adjust focus.

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.